walder/Skynet-IADS/README.md

 ![Skynet IADS overview](https://github.com/walder/Skynet-IADS/raw/master/images/skynet-overview.jpeg)

 ## IADS
 The IADS doesn't exist as a physical object in the game world.
+IADS is a complete operational network.
-Think of it as the network holding everything together.
-You can have multiple IADS instances in a DCS Mission.
+You can have multiple IADS instances in a DCS Mission acting as independent sectional groups.

 ## Comand Center
-You can add multiple command centers to a Skynet IADS.
+You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Site
 Skynet can handle 0-n Sam Sites, it will try and keep emissions to a minimum, therefore SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placement of radar and launcher units as in real life.